waffle2k/masto-ansible/README.md

 swap_space: 1G
 ```

+In addition, you'll need to update the `group_vars/all` file and setup the location of your postgres server.
+This is used by pgbouncer.

 ## Configuring sidekiq workers

 It's easy to spin up additional worker capacity.
 Edit the `hosts` file, and add your new hostnames under the `[sidekiq]` line, then from the terminal, run `ansible-playbook sidekiq.yml`.
 This will configure the host with all of the basic `yttrx` role stuff, including shell and nvim niceties, it will install docker, checkout the mastodon github repo, and configure the `docker-compose.yml` & `docker-compose.override.yml` files.